Kitty Pryde and Wolverine: Plot summary

 Kitty Pryde's father Carmen has run into trouble with the Japanese yakuza.
 In order to help him, Kitty follows him on a business trip but is captured by mob boss Shigematsu and the evil ninja Ogun, who brainwashes her into becoming a deadly ninja assassin.
 After she has perfected her skills, Ogun orders her to kill Wolverine, Ogun's former student, who has come to Japan to look for Kitty.

 A masked Kitty almost kills Wolverine, before she is knocked out by Logan's friend Yukio and comes to her senses.
 Terrified at having been turned into a killing machine, Kitty wants to flee, but Logan challenges her to overcome her conditioning by focusing on her inner strength.
 Ogun later returns to attack Mariko Yashida, Wolverine's love, and his adopted daughter Amiko in order to draw him and Kitty out.
 Kitty defies Ogun's renewed attempt to brainwash her, and after Wolverine defeats Ogun, he offers Kitty the chance to kill him, but she balks, stating she cannot do it.
 For Wolverine, it is the proof that she is truly herself again.
 When Ogun tries to kill her, Wolverine impales him on his claws.
 Carmen Pryde exposes Shigematsu's schemes, turning himself in, and they return to the United States.

+Sequel

+In 2025, Marvel Comics published a follow-up limited series titled Wolverine and Kitty Pryde, written by Chris Claremont with artwork by Damian Couceiro.
+The series was released approximately forty years after the original miniseries.

+Rather than taking place in the modern day, the story is set shortly after the events of the original series and expands on Kitty Pryde's recovery from Ogun's psychological manipulation and training.
+Wolverine continues to mentor Kitty as she attempts to deal with the lingering effects of her experiences in Japan.

+The five-issue limited series began publication on April 30, 2025, and serves as a direct continuation of Claremont's original storyline while also filling in events between Kitty Pryde and Wolverine and Kitty's subsequent appearances in Uncanny X-Men.